 Become a Volunteer Leader

 Apply to serve on ASHG’s Board of Directors or one of its many committees.
 Serving on an ASHG committee or the Board of Directors is an excellent way for ASHG members to participate in the life of the Society and help steer its future.
 It’s an opportunity to expand your professional network, strengthen your leadership and professional skills, and contribute to ASHG’s mission.
 Applications for Board and committee service in 2023 closed March 21, 2022.
 Board and committee candidates were notified of their application’s status in June and July, respectively.
-Applications will open in early 2023 for service beginning in 2024.
+Applications will open in early February 2023 for service beginning in 2024.
+More information can be found here.

 Volunteer your experience and know-how as an ASHG mentor!
 Participate in events like the Trainee-Mentor Luncheon to meet the next generation of genetics and genomics specialists and share your knowledge and career advice.
 Or, become a mentor year-round to the Human Genetics Scholars Initiative.